 Research Interests - Turtles

-I have also been investigating and anatomy and systematics of the Emydidae, the group of turtles leading to the box turtles and slider turtles people know today, and which are often kept as pets.
+I have also been investigating the anatomy and systematics of the Emydidae, the group of turtles leading to the box turtles and slider turtles people know today, and which are often kept as pets.
 Understanding intra- and interspecific variation is vital to understanding the systematics of these turtles.
+New species are also helping us understand trends that have occurred throughout the groups evolution.
+Look for several upcoming papers on these turtles that will help us understand this often overlooked group more completely.

 Thus far my research has focused on several animal groups.
 Much of this work has focused on turtles and Testudines evolution.
-Rather than focusing on how the group first evolved, I have sought to better understand how the group has evolved since then.
+Rather than focusing on how the group first evolved, I have sought to better understand how the group has evolved since then their origin.
 I have been, and am still investigating, how turtles dealt with the end-Cretaceous extinction that killed off all non-avian dinosaurs and numerous other groups, with special emphasis on turtles from the southern United States and Mexico.
-I have also been investigating and anatomy and systematics of the Emydidae.
+I have also been investigating the anatomy and systematics of the Emydidae.
 Read more about it below.

 Copyright © Steven Jasinski.
 All rights reserved.